bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">March 2026</div>
       <img src="\images\italia_flag.webp" alt="News icon" class="news-image">
       <div class="news-text">
         Proud to be Italian!
-I was honored to be invited to the Italian Embassy in Washington, D.C., where I had the privilege of meeting with the Science Attaché and the Space Attaché.
+I was honored to be invited to the <strong>Italian Embassy</strong> in Washington, D.C., where I had the privilege of meeting with the Science Attaché and the Space Attaché.
       </div>
     </div>